fly-lang/fly/llvm/docs/GettingStarted.rst

 Getting Started <https://clang.llvm.org/get_started.html>`_ page might have more accurate information.

-This is an example workflow and configuration to get and build the LLVM source:
+This is an example workflow and configuration to getValue and build the LLVM source:

 #.
 Checkout LLVM (including related subprojects like Clang):